Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: The User Study

 \allsame

-\textbf{Summary of the expert study}: \textsc{Interactive-UI} offers efficient and flexible functionality, but it requires more cognitive effort.
+\emph{The experts' input in summary}: We conclude that \textsc{Interactive-UI} offers efficient, flexible functionality but requires more cognitive effort.
 On the other hand, \textsc{Pairwise-UI} is simpler, with limited exploration and control capabilities.
-These trade-offs emphasize the importance of considering task complexity and user cognitive load in future iterations of comparison tools. \allchanged
+These tradeoffs emphasise the importance of considering task complexity and user cognitive load in future iterations of comparison tools.